K-Balaji/DataPlotter/README.md

 ## Future Plans
 - More types of graphs
-- UI Upgrade
-- Multiple data on the same graph
+- Multiple plots on the same graph

 ## Contributing